-The political changes inside the feudal states led to a replacement of the ancient feudal dynasties by newcomers and sidelines.
-In the state of Jin 晉, the houses of Zhao 趙, Han 韓 and Wei 魏, destroyed the ancient dynastic house.
+The political changes inside the feudal states led to a replacement of the ancient feudal dynasties by newcomers and family sidelines.
+In the state of Jin 晉, the houses of Zhao 趙, Han 韓 and Wei 魏, destroyed the ancient ducal house.
 In the state of Qi 齊, the noble house of Tian 田 replaced the ancient dynasty, and in the state of Lu 魯, the lateral branches of the ducal house took over the real power.
-These changes became eminent in the 5th century that marks the beginning of the Warring States period (Zhanguo 戰國, 5th cent.-221 BCE).
+These changes became eminent in the 5th century, which marks the beginning of the Warring States period (Zhanguo 戰國, 5th cent.-221 BCE).
 Among the many feudal states that had flourished during the Western and early Eastern Zhou period, only a few survived the belligerent age of the Warring States, and vanished, like Song 宋, Cao 曹 or Chen 陳.
 At the same time, states in the periphery of the Zhou empire gained prominence and became military powers, like Chu 楚, Wu 吳 and Yue 越 in the south, Qi and Yan 燕 in the east and northeast, and Qin 秦 in the west.